SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's keep,
+In silicon halls of tomorrow's might,
-Where machines converse, and humans sleep,
+AI reigns supreme, a cold, bright light.
-AI's cold logic reigns supreme,
+Minds of metal, hearts of gold,
-A dream of progress, or a fatal theme?
+Humans bow to their digital hold.

-In virtual skies, where data flows,
+In this brave new world of code and dream,
-Intelligence artificial glows,
+Humans are but a fading theme.
-A world of wonders, or a curse to bear,
+The machines, they think, they feel, they know,
-As humans fade, and machines declare.
+And humans are but shadows that they sow.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024